Preparation for Departing Employee

 - Consider a forwarding rule that forwards new mail to another source.
 Forwarding rules will work until the email box is deleted, typically within 30 days of departure.

 - Review files on the individual network storage (M: drive) and delete, move, or copy them to other colleagues as appropriate.
 These files will typically be deleted within 30 days after the employee departs.

-- Review files in individual OneDrive folders and delete, move, or copy them to other colleagues as appropriate.
-These files will typically be deleted within 30 days after the employee departs.
+- Review files that the individual has shared in Teams chats and delete, move, or copy them to other colleagues as appropriate.
+These files will typically be deleted within 30 days after the employee departs

 - Existing voicemail messages should be deleted or transferred to another mailbox.
 An external greeting should be created with appropriate instructions.

-- The voicemail box is typically deleted within 30 days of departure, and if a new colleague is assuming the phone extension, a new voicemail box is created.
+- The voicemail box is typically deleted within 30 days of departure.

 - If a new colleague is assuming the phone extension, Email firstname.lastname@example.org requesting a new voicemail box is created at the time new colleague is hired.